LeetLLM

 Filtered ANN semantics are backend-specific

 For example, pgvector documents that with approximate indexes its SQL WHERE filter is applied after an index scan, so selective conditions may return fewer rows unless you increase search effort or enable iterative index scans.
-Exact search or a partial index can be appropriate for selective policies [8].
+Exact search or a partial index can be appropriate for selective policies [8]Reference 8pgvectorhttps://github.com/pgvector/pgvector.

 Weaviate documents a different design: it builds an allow-list before vector search and its HNSW search adds only allowed IDs to the returned result set.
-Its current filtering documentation describes ACORN for restrictive, low-correlation filters and a configurable flat-search cutoff for small allowed subsets [6].
+Starting in Weaviate v1.34, its documentation says ACORN is the default filter strategy.
+ACORN targets restrictive, low-correlation filters, and a configurable flat-search cutoff handles small allowed subsets [6]Reference 6Filteringhttps://docs.weaviate.io/weaviate/concepts/filtering.

 The exact behavior is engine-specific.
 Security tests must establish that unauthorized chunks aren't returned, while retrieval tests separately measure recall and latency on the real ACL distribution.